DaveMorra/Sudoku-Solver-And-Generator/README.md

 ```
 java SudokuSolver.java <optionalSudokuFile.txt>
 ```
 After running the file.
-The solved sudoku board will be print onto the terminal, and a **<sudokuFile>_solved.txt** will appead in the directory.
+The solved sudoku board will be printed onto the terminal, and a **sudokuFile_solved.txt** will appead in the directory.
 If no input sudoku file is passed, a default board will be used.

-# Run the Sudoku Generator
+### Run the Sudoku Generator
 ```
 java SudokuGenerator.java <optionalGeneratedFileName.txt>
 ```
+After running the file.
+The Generated sudoku board will be printed onto the terminal, and a **GeneratedFileName.txt** will appead in the directory.
+If no input sudoku file is passed, a default file name will be used.

-## Technical Overview
+## Demonstration
-The simulation uses a particle-based physics engine to model fluid-like behavior by updating forces, velocities, and positions for each particle.
-Particles are organized in a spatial grid to efficiently calculate interactions only with nearby neighbors.
-Real-time rendering is handled with Swing, and users can interact with the simulation using mouse events to attract or repel particles.
-Below are three images that demonstrate the simulation in action, showing particle movement, fluid-like interactions, and user-driven effects through mouse input.

- - Rendering: Swing (JFrame + JPanel)
- - Simulation Loop: Updates particles in real time at (Default: 120FPS)
- - Physics: Position, velocity, and force calculations
- - Interaction: UserMouseEvent to pass mouse input into the environment